-25 artists have been invited from across Europe for research residencies in the residency centres run by the partners of the project.
+Twenty-five artists were invited from across Europe for research residencies in the residency centres run by the partners of the project.
 Their sites, recognised as frontiers, are approached as resonant of the entwined geopolitical and socio-economic processes.
-During the project, the artists will move within the residency network, research the particular ecological contexts of the sites, initiate knowledge exchange between diverse disciplines in incubator workshops, and develop new artworks.
+During the project, the artists moved within the residency network, researched the particular ecological contexts of the sites, initiated knowledge exchange between diverse disciplines in incubator workshops, and developed new artworks.

 Frontiers in Retreat residency activities started in the spring of 2014.
 The research processes and activities at each residency location are documented and communicated on the official website connecting the sites with each other as well as with different audiences.The website also contains further information about the artists and partner organisations.

 Scottish Sculpture Workshop has facilitated research and production residencies for six artists.
 These artists are Brett Bloom, Sylvia Grace Borda, Fernando Garcia-Dory, Carl Giffney, Mari Keski-Korsu and Simon Yuill.
-During the course of FiR, SSW has worked closely with each of these artist to support and develop their individual projects.
+During the course of FiR, SSW worked closely with each of these artists to support and develop their individual projects.

 Scottish Sculpture Workshop – SSW, Scotland, UK

 This booklet offers an insight into the multidisciplinary project on art and ecology, Frontiers in Retreat (2013–2018).
 The booklet contains photos of the participating artists’ projects, introduces the partner organisations, and features two texts by Jenni Nurmenniemi, the curator of the project (HIAP; Frontiers in Retreat) about the project and the multipolar exhibition series ‘Edge Effects’ (Jun–Dec 2017).
 This booklet is also available in print at each Edge Effects exhibition site.